poorsquinky/resume/resume.md

 ### 2015-2023 (present): NextGen Healthcare, Irvine, CA
 Manager, Application Delivery (2019-present)

+* Led a diverse and multiregional team of 15 first-class DevOps engineers, DBA and network engineers, developing skill and confidence by giving gentle guidance while pushing staff outside their technical comfort zone
 * Managed cloud cost saving initiatives recovering many hundreds of thousands of dollars in monthly expenses and the closure of multiple legacy data centers
-* Led a diverse team of 15 first-class DevOps engineers, DBA and network engineers in multiple time zones
 * Guided software development and IS teams on cloud-first systems architecture and conducted application security, compliance, and architecture reviews
 * Drove a mission-critical product's expedited cloud migration to become one of the most trouble-free in company history
 * Performed security incident response, forensics, and deep legacy product analysis
-* Mentored and trained staff throughout the company in group as well as one-on-one settings on emerging cloud and software technologies
+* Trained staff throughout the company in group as well as one-on-one settings on emerging cloud and software technologies

 Senior DevOps Engineer, NextGen DevOps Center of Excellence (2015-2019)